clementi/haskell-toolbox/README.md

-# The Scala Toolbox
+# The Haskell Toolbox

-This is the source code for the Scala Toolbox.
+This is the source code for the Haskell Toolbox.

 ## Building